DECO: Unleashing the Potential of ConvNets for Query-based Detection and Segmentation: Introduction

 \section{Introduction}

-Object detection is one of the most foundational computer vision task and is essential for many real-world applications~\cite{ren2015faster,RedmonF17,JA18,BWL20}.
+Object detection and segmentation are among the most foundational computer vision tasks and are essential for many real-world applications~\citep{ren2015faster,RedmonF17,JA18,BWL20}.
 The object detection pipeline has been developed rapidly, especially in the era of deep learning.
-Faster R-CNN~\cite{ren2015faster} is one of the most typical two-stage object detectors, which utilizes a coarse-to-fine framework for bounding box prediction.
-Meanwhile, one-stage detectors like SSD~\cite{LiuAESRFB16}, YOLO series~\cite{RedmonF17,JA18,BWL20} or FCOS~\cite{tian2019fcos} \etc simplify the detection pipeline by directly predicting the objects of interest from the image features.
-Most of the above object detectors are built upon convolutional neural networks (CNNs or ConvNets) and typically the Non-maximum Suppression (NMS) strategy is utilized for post-processing to remove duplicated detection results.
+Faster R-CNN~\citep{ren2015faster} is one of the most typical two-stage object detectors, which utilizes a coarse-to-fine framework for bounding box prediction.
+Meanwhile, one-stage detectors like SSD~\citep{LiuAESRFB16}, YOLO series~\citep{RedmonF17,JA18,BWL20} or FCOS~\citep{tian2019fcos} simplify the detection pipeline by directly predicting the objects of interest from the image features.
+Most of the above object detectors are built upon convolutional neural networks (ConvNets) and typically the Non-maximum Suppression (NMS) strategy is utilized for post-processing to remove duplicated detection results.

 The advancement of deep neural architectures have been benefiting the task of object detection.
-For example, more powerful architectures usually bring considerably significant improvement for the detection performance~\cite{li2018detnet,liu2020cbnet,gao2019res2net,guo2020hit}.
-Recently the emergence of {vision transformer} and its variants~\cite{dosovitskiy2020image,liu2021swin,touvron2021training,wang2021pyramid} have shown prominent performances on image classification task{s} {and have built a solid foundation for the object detection field}.
-Carion~\etal~\cite{carion2020end} proposes the Detection Transformer~(DETR) that refactors the object detection pipeline as a set prediction problem and directly obtains a fixed set of objects via a transformer encoder-decoder architecture.
+For example, more powerful architectures usually bring considerably significant improvement for the detection performance~\citep{li2018detnet,liu2020cbnet,gao2019res2net,guo2020hit}.
+Recently the emergence of {vision transformer} and its variants~\citep{dosovitskiy2020image,liu2021swin,touvron2021training,wang2021pyramid} have shown prominent performances on image classification task{s} {and have built a solid foundation for the object detection field}.
+Carion~\etal~\citep{carion2020end} proposes the Detection Transformer~(DETR) that refactors the object detection pipeline as a set prediction problem and directly obtains a fixed set of objects via a transformer encoder-decoder architecture.
 This design enables DETR to get rid of the complicated NMS post-processing module and results in {a} query-based end-to-end object detection pipeline.
-There are quite a lot variants to improve DETR via different aspects, \eg, training convergence~\cite{meng2021CondDETR,gao2021fast}, multi-scale features and deformable attention~\cite{zhu2021deformable} or better query strategy~\cite{li2022dn,liu2022dab,wang2021anchor,zhang2022dino}, \etc.
+There are quite a lot of variants to improve DETR via different aspects, \eg, training convergence~\citep{meng2021CondDETR,gao2021fast}, multi-scale features and deformable attention~\citep{zhu2021deformable} or better query strategy~\citep{li2022dn,liu2022dab,wang2021anchor,zhang2022dino}.